ibn-e-zulfiqar/flutter-vpn-app/README.md

-# 🛡️ Ghostline VPN — Flutter VPN App
+# 🛡️ Bilal VPN — Flutter VPN App

 A modern VPN client built with Flutter and Kotlin.
 Ghostline VPN connects to [VPNGate](https://www.vpngate.net/) servers in real time, allowing users to browse securely while viewing connection status, server info, and IP changes directly in the app.